International human rights

 5. The effects of human rights norms in the Italian legal order.

 - 1. (A) TOMUSCHAT Human Rights Between Idealism and Realism, 3rd ed.
 Oxford University Press, Oxford, 2014 » Pagine/Capitoli: except for Chapters 11, 12 and 13

 For students who attend the course: notes and materials provided in class.

 Consultation of the main international instruments in the field of human rights is recommended.

-- Lectures, seminars and case-law analysis (38 hours); seminar on legal research tools (2 hours).
+- Lectures, case-law analysis and seminar on legal research tools (2 hours).